-There is no site-specific information available about the biology and ecology of Antialtair seamount.
-It is thought that this seamount is a representative example of seamounts of the OSPAR high seas area not found to the east of the Mid-Atlantic Ridge.
+There is no site-specific information available about the biology and ecology of Altair seamount.
+It is thought that this seamount is a representative example of seamounts of the OSPAR high seas area to the west of the Mid-Atlantic Ridge.